logicuniverse/manifesto/README.md

 **Topological RBAC (Spatial Permissions)**

-The geometric nature of Logic-IR naturally enforces a **Spatial Access Control** model.
+The geometric nature of LogicIR naturally enforces a **Spatial Access Control** model.
 Permissions are not assigned to "files," but to **Topological Zones**, creating a secure environment for Human-AI co-creation:

 - **Axial Isolation:** An agent (e.g., an optimization AI) can be restricted to modifying logic within the Spatial domain (-Y) while being barred from the Temporal domain (+Y).
 - **Fractal Containment:** Access can be scoped to a specific **LUI (Logic Unit Instance)** subtree.
 A contributor can have full sovereignty within their assigned logic node but remain a "black box" to the rest of the macro-topology.